dougeby/IntuneDocs/intune/lob-apps-macos.md

 You must download an external tool to pre-process your *.pkg* files before you can upload your line-of-business file to Microsoft Intune.
 The pre-processing of your *.pkg* files must take place on a macOS device.
 Use the Intune App Wrapping Tool for Mac to enable Mac apps to be managed by Microsoft Intune.

 > [!IMPORTANT]
-> Only *.pkg* files may be used to upload macOS LOB apps to Microsoft Intune.
+> The *.pkg* file must be signed using “Developer ID Installer” certificate, obtained from an Apple Developer account.
+Only *.pkg* files may be used to upload macOS LOB apps to Microsoft Intune.
 Conversion of other formats, such as *.dmg* to *.pkg* is not supported.
+>

 1. Download and run the [Intune App Wrapping Tool for Mac](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac).